TheBlackfreak/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that creates a new file with a text and ends with a new line
+A script that duplicates the last line of a file